TheChance101/MENA-mobile/README.md

 > - **Browse & Read**: Navigate all Surahs with Makki/Madani classification and a seamless reading interface.
 > - **Interactive Tools**:
 >   - Select Ayah: Tap any verse to share instantly.
->   - Bookmark: Save positions, manage multiple bookmarks, and organize by Surah.
+>   - Bookmark: Save positions, manage multiple bookmarks.
 >   - Copy: Copy verses to clipboard for easy sharing.
 > - **Listen & Recite**:
 >   - Stream or download Surahs for offline listening.
->   - Choose from multiple Qaris, preview voices, and control playback (play, pause, skip, repeat).
+>   - Choose from multiple Reciters, preview voices, and control playback (play, pause, repeat, and continue).
 > - **Search**:
 >   - Search within a Surah or globally across the Quran.
 >   - Jump directly to verses from search results.
 > ### 🌍 Community
-> - **Nearby Mosques**: Discover mosques on an interactive map, view details, and contribute new prayer spaces.
+> - **Nearby Mosques**: Discover mosques around you on an interactive map.
+Search any location, tap the map to find nearby mosques, view mosque details, and navigate to them directly through your device's map app.
+You can also contribute by adding new prayer spaces.
 > - **Personalized Islamic dashboard with**:
 >   - Today’s prayer times at a glance (next prayer highlighted).
 >   - Quran reading progress tracking (current page & Surah).